myntra/goscheduler/README.md

 This approach ensures load balancing and fault tolerance within the Poller Cluster, enabling efficient task execution and distribution across the available nodes.

+# How does it work?
+The GoScheduler follows a specific workflow to handle client registrations and schedule executions:

+- **Client Registration:** Clients register with a unique client ID and specify their desired poller instance quota.
+The poller instance quota is determined based on the client's callback throughput requirements.
+- **Poller Instances:** Each poller instance fires every minute and is responsible for fetching schedules from the datastore.
+Each poller instance can fetch a maximum of 1000 schedules, with each schedule having a maximum payload size of 1KB.
+Assigning Poller Instances: When a client registers, they are assigned a specific number of poller instances.
+For example, if a client requires a callback requirement of 50000 RPM, they might be assigned 50 (50+x, where x is a buffer for safety) poller instances.
+These poller instances are identified by the client ID followed by a numeric identifier (e.g., C1.1, C1.2, ..., C1.50).
+- **Scheduling and Distribution:** When a client creates a schedule, it is tied to one of the assigned poller instances using a random function that ensures a uniform distribution across all poller instance IDs.
+For example, if 50000 schedules are created with a fire time of 5:00 PM, each poller instance for this client will be assigned approximately 1000 schedules to be triggered at 5:00 PM.
+The schedules tied to each poller instance are fetched and triggered at the respective callback channels.
+- **Scaling:** The GoScheduler can be horizontally scaled based on the increasing throughput requirements.
+For higher create/delete peak RPM, additional service nodes or datastore nodes (or both) can be added.
+Similarly, for higher peak callback RPM, the number of poller instances for a client can be increased, which may require adding new nodes in the poller cluster or datastore (or both).
+This scalability ensures that the service can handle increasing throughput by augmenting nodes in the service layer, poller cluster, and datastore.

 # Getting Started